 Philip Morris International Inc. (PMI) is a leading international tobacco company.
-PMI has its executive headquarters in New York, US, has its primary listing on the New York Stock Exchange (NYSE: PM), and has its Operations Center in Lausanne, Switzerland.
+PMI has its executive headquarters in New York, US, its primary listing on the New York Stock Exchange (NYSE: PM), and its Operations Center in Lausanne, Switzerland.
 PMI manufactures and sells cigarettes, smoke-free products and associated electronic devices and accessories, and other nicotine-containing products in markets outside of the U.S. We have a wide range of cigarette brands, including the world's best-selling international cigarette Marlboro.
 Our smoke-free product portfolio includes heat-not-burn and nicotine-containing vapor products.
-In 2019, PMI net revenues amounted to USD 29.8 billion excluding excise taxes on products worth USD 50.2 billion, on a like-for-like basis; 18.7% of PMI's net revenues in 2019 related to the sale of smoke-free products.
-PMI's 2019 total shipment volume for cigarette and heated tobacco units was 766.4 billion (706.7 billion cigarettes and 59.7 billion heated tobacco units).
+In 2020, PMI net revenues amounted to USD 28.7 billion excluding excise taxes on products worth USD 47.4 billion, on a like-for-like basis; 23.8% of PMI's net revenues in 2020 related to the sale of smoke-free products.
+PMI's 2020 total shipment volume for combustible products and smoke-free products was 730 billion (654 billion combustible products and 76 billion smoke-free products).

 We are building our future on smoke-free products that are a much better consumer choice than continuing to smoke cigarettes.
 Our vision is that these products ultimately replace cigarettes to the benefit of adult smokers, society, our company and our shareholders.
 This ambition is at the very core of our corporate strategy and sits atop our sustainability priorities.
-For PMI, sustainability means creating long term value while minimizing the negative externalities associated with our products, operations and value chain.
-We are committed to address the impact on the communities and the environment across our value chain.
-We have a global footprint: as of December 31, 2019, PMI had a workforce of around 73,500 people worldwide and operated 38 production facilities globally.
-In 2019, our tobacco was sourced from over 335,000 contracted farmers across 24 countries, and our products were sold in over 180 markets.
+For PMI, sustainability is an opportunity for innovation, growth, and long-term value creation, and a means to minimize the negative externalities associated with our products, operations, and value chain while maximizing operational efficiency and resource allocation.
+We have a global footprint: as of December 31, 2020, PMI had a workforce of close to 71,000 people worldwide and operated 39 production facilities globally.
+In 2020, our tobacco was sourced from over 285,900 contracted farmers across 23 countries, and our products were sold in over 175 markets.

-To help us prioritize our focus and resources in areas where we can have the greatest impact, we refreshed our sustainability materiality analysis in 2019.
+Our sustainability materiality analysis helps us prioritize our focus where we can have the greatest impact.
 Climate protection, littering prevention and product eco-design and circularity are tier 1 environmental topics that are prioritized in our sustainability strategy.

 Engagement beyond our own operations is key, as this is where the most significant sustainability impacts occur, especially when it comes to climate change and carbon emissions.

 Our business has a significant, global supply chain organized by five main categories:

-- 1. Agricultural products: ranging from tobacco growers to producers of other agricultural products, such as clove, menthol and guar gum. - 2.
-Direct materials used to produce cigarettes and other tobacco products, such as acetate tow (for cigarette filters) and paper (both cigarette paper and for packaging materials). - 3.
-Machines for our cigarette and heated tobacco products factories, a highly specialized industry. - 4.
-Electronic devices for heated tobacco and vapor products.
+1. Agricultural products, including tobacco and other agricultural products, such as clove, menthol and guar gum.

+2. Direct materials used to produce cigarettes and other tobacco products, such as acetate tow (for cigarette filters) and paper (both cigarette paper and for packaging materials).

+3. Machines for our cigarette and heated tobacco products factories.

+4. Electronic devices for heated tobacco and vapor products.